NourAhmadJob/Todo-task/README.md

 refresh the page After update, add and delete the todo  (because i want do new something in task ( Refresh page 😊😊))

+I made the application compatible for (android & ios) using third party libraries (ScreenUtil)

+I made some components to help me for doing the page fast like : (TextFormField && Text)

+I did simple Ui 😊 , because i prefer do the code good not Ui (in this task)

 I used to do this task :

 Clean architecture code (The role 5 by Ankle Bob ) (data,domain and presentation) - Hive for storage